oracle/terraform-provider-oci/website/docs/d/bds_bds_instance.html.markdown

 * `is_cloud_sql_configured` - Boolean flag specifying whether or not Cloud SQL should be configured.
 * `is_high_availability` - Boolean flag specifying whether or not the cluster is highly available (HA)
 * `is_kafka_configured` - Boolean flag specifying whether or not Kafka should be configured.
+* `is_secret_reused` - Boolean flag specifying whether or not to persist the provided secret OCID and reuse it for future operations.
 * `is_secure` - Boolean flag specifying whether or not the cluster should be set up as secure.
 * `kms_key_id` - The OCID of the Key Management master encryption key.
 * `network_config` - Additional configuration of the user's network.